seungyeon56/438-final-project/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+This web app is a collaborative music playlist, which enable friends to build playlists together by adding songs from their own personal playlist or inviting their friends to new playlist by searching songs from the YouTube.
+As soon as I made the new project file, I installed the "react-router-dom" and firebase through the terminal.
+I used the low-fi wireframes I developed on Figma while working on the UI of my web app pages.